 Moisturizing oils usually include fragrant vegetable oils (eg essential oils), unscented vegetable oils and synthetic oils (eg mineral).

-The former are ideally to be avoided since the majority of them have a high irritant and sensitizing potential.
+The first, essential oils are ideally avoided because a majority of them have a high potential irritant and sensitizing.
 Yes, they smell super good, but often do more harm than good.
-Using a scented candle will give you just as much fragrant pleasure without causing damage to your skin. ;)
+Using a scented candle will provide just as much fragrant pleasure without causing damage to your skin. ;)

-The second are your best allies.
-We will come back later.
+The second, vegetable oils, are your best allies.
+We will come back to this later in the article.

-The third, although not reputable, are for the most part not as bad and damaging as it is suggested.
-However, with equal ingredients, using those that come directly from nature is more interesting.
+The third, mineral oils, although they do not have a very good reputation, are for the most part not as bad and damaging as is implied.
+However, with equal ingredients, using those that come directly from nature is always more interesting.

 Interesting fact: Although they are often called "face oil", moisturizing oils work just as well for the body, and the hair.